 According to a study from the Journal of Sexual Medicine, one out of every four erectile dysfunction patients is under 40 years old.
 Achieving an erection is a complex process, involving psychological impulses from the brain, adequate levels of testosterone, a functioning nervous system, and adequate and healthy vascular tissue in the penis.

 Underlying factors can be uncovered simply by lab tests, a thorough history, and an exam.
 Obesity, sleep apnea, low testosterone, narcotic use, heavy drug and alcohol use, stress and poor diet can be reversed, allowing for ED to be resolved in its entirety.
 If you’re not sure where to start, drop us a note.
-Dr. Shaw and Dr. Law are ready to answer any question and every concern you have.
+Dr. Shaw is ready to answer any question and every concern you have.